timegnome/Project-2/README.md

-# Project-2
+# Video Game Trends

+This project was developed to understand the changes and trends throughout the year of 2020 during the covid pandemic comparative to previous years.

-Gather Datasets and for video games playerbase, video games purchase history?, covid-19 data.
+Gather Datasets and for video games playerbase, covid-19 data using the site steamdb from the past 5 years at most.

 Using the data gathered, organized, and cleaned we will analize the data to find visualizations and patterns between covid-19 quarantine settings.